jejune86/Chess-Tutor/README.md

 Even if the win rate is increased, the feedback could be bad.
 Because your opponent can make mistake.

-If there's the way you or your opponent can make forced checkmate, It tells you, the number of moves to checkmate.
+If there's the way you or your opponent can make forced checkmate, It tells you the number of moves to checkmate.

 ### Promotion